What To Do If Halifax Has Refused Your Mortgage

 1. Resist the temptation to re-apply right away

-There’s always the temptation to rush out to another mortgage lender in the hope of a better outcome, but that could, potentially, make matters worse – particularly if you’re not sure why this has happened.
-Too many applications for finance in a short space of time can be detrimental to your credit report and might even jeopardise your chances of mortgage success the next time you apply.
+There’s always the temptation to rush out to another mortgage lender, hoping for a better outcome, but that could make matters worse – particularly if you’re not sure why this has happened.
+Too many applications for finance in a short time can be detrimental to your credit report and might even jeopardise your chances of mortgage success the next time you apply.

 2. Gather the facts surrounding the rejection

-The first thing to do is ask your lender exactly what the issue is as this will help you prepare next time around, whether that’s during a re-negotiation or a new application with a different lender.
-If the issue came up during the surveys, ask for a copy of the report.
-If bad credit was the problem, download your credit reports to see the issue for yourself.
+The first thing to do is ask your lender exactly what the issue is.
+This will help you prepare next time around, whether that’s during a re-negotiation or a new application with a different lender.
+If the issue arose during the surveys, request a report copy.
+If bad credit was the problem, download your credit reports to see the issue yourself.

-3. Make an enquiry with us so we can match you with your perfect broker
+3. Enquire with us so we can match you with your perfect broker

-Speaking to the right mortgage broker is the best course of action if you’ve had an application rejected by Halifax, or fear that they will turn you down.
+Speaking to the right mortgage broker is best if you’ve had an application rejected by Halifax or fear that they will turn you down.

-We will match you with a broker who has the right expertise and experience to turn your rejection into approval or even find you an alternative lender that will accept you, possibly on more favourable terms.
-Whatever needs to happen to get your mortgage over the line, whether that’s a re-negotiation, an appeal or a fresh application with a different lender, using our free broker-matching service will increase your chances of a successful outcome – make an enquiry to speak to an expert today.
+We will match you with a broker with the expertise and experience to turn your rejection into approval or even find an alternative lender that will accept you, possibly on more favourable terms.
+Whatever needs to happen to get your mortgage over the line, whether that’s a re-negotiation, an appeal or a fresh application with a different lender, using our broker-matching service will increase your chances of a successful outcome – enquire to speak to an expert today.

 Can you appeal the decision?

-Yes, you can challenge a rejection by writing to the lender’s underwriting team.
-Grounds to appeal include Halifax basing their decision on incorrect or outdated information, or if you failed to declare capital or assets that are held with another bank or financial institution.
+You can challenge a rejection by writing to the lender’s underwriting team.
+Grounds to appeal include Halifax basing their decision on incorrect or outdated information or if you failed to declare capital or assets that are held with another bank or financial institution.

 You can increase your chances of lodging a successful appeal by enlisting the services of a mortgage broker and having them do the legwork.
-They will be able to handle the paperwork this involves and will know exactly how to negotiate with Halifax.
+They will be able to handle this paperwork and know exactly how to negotiate with Halifax.

 Get expert advice immediately if…

-You may have been offered an agreement in principle (AIP) by Halifax only to be declined on full application due to bad credit.
-This is because they’ll often consider granting an AIP after carrying out their initial checks and a soft credit search.
-But during underwriting, a hard credit check takes place and the full extent of any credit problems will come to light.
+You may have been offered an agreement in principle (AIP) by Halifax only to be declined on the complete application due to bad credit.
+This is because they’ll often consider granting an AIP after completing their initial checks and a soft credit search.
+However, a hard credit check takes place during underwriting, and the full extent of any credit problems will come to light.

-Halifax does sometimes consider offering mortgages to customers with most types of bad credit.
+Halifax sometimes considers offering mortgages to customers with most types of bad credit.
 However, depending on the severity of the issues, they have been known to reject borrowers with CCJs, IVAs, mortgage arrears and even discharged bankruptcies.

 Newly self-employed applicants

 If you recently became self-employed, there’s a good chance you’d have a mortgage application declined by Halifax.
-The lender specifies that self-employed applications must have evidence of at least 12 months of trading before they can be considered for a mortgage.
-In fact, they prefer customers with at least two years of accounts.
+The lender specifies that self-employed applications must have evidence of at least 12 months of trading before being considered for a mortgage.
+They prefer customers with at least two years of accounts.

 Affordability issues